adrienlemeur/genotube/README.md

 <https://github.com/adrienlemeur/genotube-td/>

 Genotube is a genomic workflow for the study of Mycobacterium tuberculosis and affiliated species (only MTBC supported for now).
-It includes download, trimming, alignement, variant calling, lineage caracterrisation and antibioresistance predition for M. tuberculosis.
+It includes download, trimming, alignement, variant calling, lineage caracterisation and antibioresistance predition for M. tuberculosis.

 ## Installation
 Genotube requires :